-We are a group of people interested in growing plants from the family Orchidaceae, commonly and collectively known as 'orchids'.
+We are a group of people interested in growing plants from the family Orchidaceae, known as 'orchids'.
 Our members range from those with a few orchids on a windowsill (or more likely every windowsill!) to those with a greenhouse packed to overflowing with orchids of every hue and habit.

 We hold 8 monthly meeting on the second Sunday in January, February, March, May, June, July, September, November; April and October are our show days (again on a Sunday), August and December are a break from meetings.
 The venue is Camborne Community Centre on South Terrace (TR14 8SU) and we commence general meetings at 2pm until around 4.30pm depending upon content.
 Show times are usually 11am - 4pm.

 At each monthly meeting there is a 'table show' of some of the beautiful orchids in flower that month.
 Members are encouraged to bring along their flowering plants to accrue points for an annual trophy.
 A trophy is also awarded each month for the plant with the most points at that time.
 This means, of course, that if you only hav e one or two plants and they happen to be in flower at the time of the meeting, it is your chance to shine.l

 exhibited by Ron Lindsay

 If you would like more information about the Society or you have a question about orchids please drop us a line by clicking here.
 We would love to hear from you and, hopefully, see you at our meetings.